US election: Will money decide the next president? – DW – 08/14/2024

 Does campaign money wield influence?

-Jörg Hebestreit points out that research had shown that donations "actually have little effect" in US presidential campaigns.
-"Both candidates are usually well-known, and whether they invest another $100 million ultimately has no impact on the actual election outcome."
+But Hebestreit pointed out that research had shown that donations "actually have little effect" in US presidential campaigns.
+"Both candidates are usually well-known, and whether they invest another $100 million ultimately has no impact on the actual election outcome," he said.

-According to an opinion poll conducted by the Washington DC-based Pew Research Center, seven out of ten US adults want limits on the amount individuals or organizations can donate to political campaigns.
-Eight out of ten respondents believe that people who donate money to political campaigns have too much influence on the decisions of Congress members, the independent nonpartisan think tank found.
+According to an opinion poll conducted by the Washington-based Pew Research Center, seven out of 10 US adults want limits on the amount individuals or organizations can donate to political campaigns.
+Eight out of 10 respondents believe people who donate money to political campaigns have too much influence on the decisions of Congress members, the independent nonpartisan think tank found.

 However, Hebenstreit believes there is little chance of curbing these financial flows because a change in the laws would require a political majority in Congress, which is currently lacking.
 After all, one reason why US campaigns are so expensive is that unlike those in other countries, they cannot rely on public campaign financing, he added.

-Additionally, the entire party apparatus has to be rebuilt for each presidential election, Davis explains.
-"You could almost say that a party only comes together on a federal level every four years, which means that this organization has to be rebuilt every four years, in 50 states and in the respective districts."
+Additionally, the entire party apparatus has to be rebuilt for each presidential election, Davis explained.
+"You could almost say that a party only comes together on a federal level every four years, which means that this organization has to be rebuilt every four years, in 50 states and in the respective districts," he said.

 And finally, in a media-driven country like the US where most of the big networks are in private hands, running nationwide campaigns costs a lot of money.